bunsvr/docs/docs/intro.md

     .get('/', () => text('Hi'))
     .post('/json', c => c.json().then(json));
 ```

-The `main` function will be called at runtime and routes will automatically be registered.
+The routes records exported will be automatically registered at runtime

 To start the application, simply run:
 ```bash